 7. Book Reviewers

-– Send reviews copies for reviewers in various publications.
+- Send review copies for reviewers in various publications.

-– Send reviews copies to book clubs and community groups targeting your genre.
+- Send review copies to book clubs and community groups targeting your genre.

 9. Speaking engagements

-– Make an offer for speaking at your local library, schools and organization and association if your book have a social impact.
+- Make an offer for speaking at your local library, schools, and organization and association if your book has a social impact.
 You can visit senior groups and senior homes for storytelling, children’s home care for children’s books.

 - Join a few social media channels and try to be active as much as you can.
 This is the way to build your brand and reputation online as an author.

 - Send press releases for the event to the local media, reading groups, local librarians, and invitations to friends.